 "But you’ve never seen something like this?"
 Simmons inquired worriedly.
 "How did you not see it if it followed you?"

 This time Lone offered a slow shrug, bending over to pick up the pistol that didn’t look all that unfamiliar to his eyes.
 "Let’s be honest…we had a lot of guys on our tails when we used the crystals to follow Graceful and his crew.
 It’s possible we missed seein’ this weird…dude.
 I think it’s a dude.
 The body armor is somewhat masculine…it looks honestly pretty similar to other modern bulletproof tactical get-ups I’ve seen."

 He examined the handgun, finding it surprisingly akin to any number of other firearms he’d used himself.
 "His gun ain’t anythin’ special, either…so wherever he’s from, they got some of the same shit we do."
-The lupine ran his thumb along the slide of the pistol before depressing a small button, which ejected the clip as he’d half-expected it to do.
+The wolf ran his thumb along the slide of the pistol before depressing a small button, which ejected the clip as he’d half-expected it to do.
 A quick glance at the ammunition and he was even more convinced that the origin of this strange creature and its gear was yet another dimension with remarkable similarities to their own.
 "Bullets aren’t all that strange, either…look like blue-tips to me."

 "Armor-piercing rounds," Mahihko supplemented politely with a small smile.
 "Forty-fives, if my gorgeous eyes don’t deceive me."

 Simmons looked torn between a looming sense of dread and a peculiar fascination.
 "So…so what if they didn’t follow you in?
 Is it possible they…made their own tear, or whatever?"